tindandelion/carnd-semantic-segmentation-p12/README.md

 Skip connections are added to improve performance.
-Such connections take the intermediate results from deeper VGG layers (in this case, convolutional layers 3 and 4), and add them element-wise to the respective intermediate upsampled results.
+Such connections take the intermediate results from deeper VGG layers (in this case, convolutional layers 3 and 4), and add them element-wise to the respective intermediate up-sampled results.
 Skip connections have been shown to improve the segmentation detail.
 To prevent overfitting, L2 regularization was used for 1x1 convolutional layers and up-sampling layers.

 ## Training process

-After a few experiements, I've come up with the following set of hyperparameters that provide good results on the test dataset:
+After a few experiments, I've come up with the following set of hyperparameters that provide good results on the test dataset:

 |                |                     |